An Algorithm for the Assignment Game Beyond Additive Valuations: Introduction

 \subsection{Further related work}

-A large body of work extends the models of \citet{shapley1971assignment} and \citet{demange1985strategy}. \citet{rochford1984symmetrically} presents an alternative solution concept for the unit demand TU model based on ``threat utility'' and shows that these solutions also always exist within the set of competitive equilibria. \citet{roth1988interior} show that the same results hold in the setting with unit demand and ITU. \citet{hatfield2005matching} present a very general setting encompassing gross substitutes valuations and ITU, though prices are assumed to be drawn from a finite set.
-They show that the set of competitive equilibria is nonempty and forms a bounded lattice, and present a generalization of the Gale-Shapley algorithm for computing competitive equilibria.
-However, because of the discretization of prices, their model is incomparable to ours. \citet{hatfield2013stability} present a more complex model that removes the two-sided assumption, instead allowing all agents to simultaneously make multiple trades as both a buyer and a seller.
-They identify \textit{full substitutability}, a generalization of gross substitutability that accounts for both purchases and sales, as a sufficient condition for the existence of competitive equilibria. \citet{fleiner2019trading} then develop a similar one-sided matching model that incorporates ITU, encompassing our model.
-They show that competitive equilibria are guaranteed to exist under full substitutability, though their results rely on fixed-point theorems and are thus intrinsically non-constructive.
+A large body of work extends the models of \citet{shapley1971assignment} and \citet{demange1985strategy}. \citet{rochford1984symmetrically} presents an alternative solution concept for the unit demand TU model based on ``threat utility'' and shows that these solutions also always exist within the set of competitive equilibria. \citet{roth1988interior} show that the same results hold in the setting with unit demand and ITU. \citet{hatfield2005matching} present a very general setting encompassing gross substitutes valuations.
+They show that the set of competitive equilibria is nonempty and forms a finite lattice, and present an algorithm for computing competitive equilibria.
+However, because of the discretization of prices, their model is incomparable to ours. \citet{hatfield2013stability} present a more complex model that removes the two-sided assumption.
+They identify \emph{full substitutability}, a generalization of gross substitutability, as a sufficient condition for the existence of competitive equilibria. \citet{fleiner2019trading} then develop a similar one-sided matching model that incorporates ITU, encompassing our model.
+They show that equilibria are guaranteed to exist under full substitutability; however, their results rely on fixed-point theorems and are thus intrinsically inefficient.

-There has also been substantial work studying gross substitutes, as this class of functions naturally appears in many other contexts. \citet{nisan2006communication} provide another competitive equilibrium algorithm for the gross substitutes TU model of \citet{kelso1982job} based on linear programming, which requires a separation-based algorithm such as the ellipsoid method. \citet{dress1990valuated} define \textit{valuated matroids} as an extension of matroid rank functions to settings with weights. \citet{dress1995rewarding} introduce \textit{matroidal maps} as the exact class of functions for which a greedy function implements a demand oracle at any set of prices. \citet{murota1996convexity} introduces $M^\natural$-concavity as a natural extension of convexity to the integral lattice. \citet{fujishige2003note} then show that these concepts are all equivalent to gross substitutes.
+There has also been substantial work studying gross substitutes, as this class of functions naturally appears in many other contexts. \citet{nisan2006communication} provide another competitive equilibrium algorithm for the gross substitutes TU model of \citet{kelso1982job} based on linear programming. \citet{dress1990valuated}, \citet{dress1995rewarding}, \citet{murota1996convexity} study various functions related to matroids and discrete convexity, and \citet{fujishige2003note} show that their concepts are all equivalent to gross substitutes.